- Mission & History

 Asheena Baez works internationally as a Mindful leadership Coach, Curriculum Developer, and Educational Consultant in the American School of Bangkok in Bangkok, Thailand and Kerela, India as well as in various areas of Haiti.
 She currently serves the Summer Principal Academy Administrative Graduate Program at Columbia University as a Leadership Coach and Summer Instructor.
 In addition, Asheena collaborates with Yale University’s Center for Emotional Intelligence as a curriculum developer for Social and Emotional Learning practices and techniques.
 As a former Special Education Teacher, Director of Pupil Personnel Services and current Principal, in New York.

 Susan Bishop is currently working in the Greenwich Central School District as the Director of Pupil Personnel.
-I am participating in the Sage Doctoral program to continue my work of implementing best practices in educational leadership for student achievement.
+I am participating in the Russell Sage College Doctoral program to continue my work of implementing best practices in educational leadership for student achievement.

 Gianleo Duca is currently an Assistant Principal at Ballston Spa High School, coming from a 15 year career as a Social Studies teacher at South Colonie High School.
-He is thrilled to be part of the Sage Doctoral Program as it is a great opportunity to further his education as a district level leader.
+He is thrilled to be part of the Russell Sage College Doctoral Program as it is a great opportunity to further his education as a district level leader.
 As part of the cohort, he hopes to learn best practices in regard to working with the Board of Education, data driven decision making, and goal setting.

 Camille Harrelson currently serves as the Director of Special Education for the Granville Central School District.
 She is excited to have joined the current cohort and is looking forward to collaboration, personal and professional growth in my journey as an educator.